notifyio/iOS-SDK/README.md

 ```

 ##3.10 Logout
 You will need to tell us when the user logs out of your app.
-After logout, our platform defaults to an anonymous user.
+After `logoutUser`, our platform defaults to an anonymous user.

 You can do that with following:
 Swift